sagemath/sagewiki_to_gh-2022-10-10/prerequisitesUbuntu.md

  * texlive-xetex ''(to convert Jupyter notebooks to pdf)''
  * latexmk ''(to generate pdf documentation)''
  * pandoc ''(to convert Jupyter notebooks to pdf)''
+ * default-jdk ''(to run the Jmol 3D viewer from the console and generate images for 3D plots in the documentation)''
  * ffmpeg ''(to produce animations)''
  * libavdevice-dev ''(to produce animations)''